 Native VS Hybrid VS Cross Platform

-In this section of the post, I have distributed points regarding the different mobile development approaches covering all the advantages and disadvantages of them.
+In this section of the post, I have distributed points regarding the different mobile app development approaches covering all their advantages and disadvantages.

 What is a Native Mobile App?

 Let’s first understand what a native mobile app is.
 Native mobile apps are the most common type of apps.
-In layman’s language, they are the apps designed for a specific platform and developed in the languages accepted by these platforms.
-For instance, if you are designing a mobile app for iOS platform, then you will use Objective-C and Swift.
-On the other hand, if you are designing a mobile app for Android platform, then the accepted language will be Java.
+In layman’s language, these apps are designed for a specific platform and developed in the languages accepted by these platforms.
+For instance, if you are designing a mobile app for the iOS platform, then you will use Objective-C and Swift.
+On the other hand, if it is the Android app development, then the accepted language will be Java.

-Just to make things clear, the two big conglomerates Apple and Google made their stance quite clear in this.
-Google preferred Android while Apple sticks with its iOS.
+Just to make things clear, the two big conglomerates Apple and Google, made their stance quite clear in this.
+Google preferred Android while Apple adhered to its iOS app development.
 With that, they launched their own interface elements and development tools.

-Ample amount of companies invest in native mobile apps.
+An ample number of companies invest in native mobile apps today.
 Why?
-Have a look at the benefits given below and you will understand why native applications are preferred.
+Have a look at the benefits given below, and you will understand why native applications are preferred.

 The Benefits of Native Apps You Must Know

-- Since native applications are developed for the specific platform, they are deemed to be responsive and lightning fast.
+- Since native app development is for the specific platform, they are deemed to be responsive and lightning fast.

-- They are meant to operate at the higher performance rate.
+- They are meant to operate at a higher performance rate.

 - As a native application is a design with respect to a particular platform, the developer has the full liberty to optimize the app as per the native platform by any means available.

-- You can also add an offline feature which you cannot find in a hybrid application.
+- You can also add an offline feature that you cannot find in a hybrid application.